8mecem8/Vanilla-JS-Test-Top-view-Shooter-Game/README.md

 # Vanilla-JS-Test-Top-view-Shooter-Game

-In this project I wanted to try something I have never done before So I coded a simple shooter game as web application
+In this project I wanted to try something I have never done before So I coded a simple shooter game as a web application

-Important parts of the project learning game loop logic , desinging a game structure with JS Classes and creating dynamic 2D graphics with Canvas API
+Important parts of the project learning game loop logic , desinging a game structure with JS Classes(OOP Logic) and creating dynamic 2D graphics with Canvas API

 # Languages and Tools